-In 2016, the Santiago Center teamed up with Columbia University’s Journalism School and the Journalism School of Universidad Diego Portales (UDP) to offer a series of conferences and workshops on the Future of Journalism.”
+Since 2016, the Santiago Center has worked with Columbia University’s School of Journalism and the Journalism School at Chile’s Universidad Diego Portales (UDP) to offer a series of conferences and workshops on “The Future of Journalism.”
 In addition, it has supported Chilean professionals by granting fellowships to participate in courses on investigative journalism.

 In May 2019, Sheila Coronel, Director of Columbia University’s Stabile Center for Investigative Journalism, traveled to Chile to speak on How Investigative Journalism is Changing to Respond to Populism, Propaganda and Misinformation.
 "In a world where news reports are increasingly questioned amid flourishing fake news and misinformation campaigns on social media, ensuring a robust and healthy press is vital to the strengthening of democracy", she said in the conference.

 Also, in March 2019, two Chilean journalists participated in the third version of the Investigative Journalism Course in Cartagena de Indias, Colombia, offered by Columbia Journalism School in association with Fundación Gabriel García Márquez para el Nuevo Periodismo Iberoamericano (FNPI).
 Ignacia Velasco Ibáñez, who works at Robot LaBot, and Jonathan Flores Belmar, who reports at BioBioChile, were awarded a scholarship by the Santiago Center to participate along with 15 other journalists from nine countries in Latin America.
 They learned investigative reporting techniques and methodologies from leading journalists in Latin America.
 The course was led by Ernest Sotomayor, Dean of Student Affairs & Director of Latin America Initiatives at the Journalism School.